-Jump Starter These tools are downright epic when your battery dies.
-Just hook up the cables like you would when jumping with another car.
-Then wait a few minutes and— Vrrrmrmvrvrvm—your engine begins cranking!
-And best of all, you won’t need to awkwardly flag someone down from the side of the road to ask for a jump.
-This tool allows you to do everything yourself!
+This tool is top of our car tool kit list for a reason, it allows you to do everything yourself!
 As an added bonus, jump starters often come with USB ports to top off your phone’s battery and a flashlight, which helps since working with your battery in the dark sucks.
 Even worse, when you cannot see the colors of the terminals and cables.
 So these little extras are much-welcomed touches.

 They’ll need to recharge, especially after you’ve charged your phone one too many times on them.
 And charging them isn’t easy when your car breaks down in a Buffalo Wild parking lot.
 So when this happens, you’ve got good ole trustworthy jumper cables to help you out when your battery stops working.

-Duct Tape and Zip Ties
+3. Duct Tape and Zip Ties

 Does this one really need any explaining?
-After all, duct tape is pretty amazing when it comes to keeping your car running.
+After all, duct tape is a pretty amazing tool to have in your car when it comes to keeping it running.
 Seriously, it’s one of the best tools for any temporary fix.
 Just think off all the ways duct tape will help your car: it fixes injuries, repairs trim, picks up shards of glass should your window ever break, holds together hoses, etc.

-Yeah, we’re cheating here by listing 3 for 1.
+Yeah, we’re cheating here by listing 3 for 1 tools to have in your car.

 But really, these all accomplish an important goal—temporarily replacing a flat/ destroyed tire.
 Maybe you hit a nail on the road, maybe you forgot to fill up your tire, or maybe you hit a semi wheel lying in the middle of the highway.
 Whatever the reason, tires go flat frequently.
-So make sure you have all the tools you need to get a spare temporarily put on your car.
+So make sure you have all the tools in this car tool list for tire emergencies and if you ever need to get a spare temporarily put on your car

 But what if you don’t know how to change a tire?
 Then open a new tab right now and start watching some how-to YouTube videos!
 This is an essential life skill every person should know.

 If seat belts were easy to rip, they’d be pretty pointless, right.
-As such, in the case of an emergency, you’ll need a tool to rip them open.
+As such, in the case of an emergency, this is the best tool to keep in a car as you will be able to rip them open.

 It goes for your car’s windows as well!
 Hopefully, this is a multi-tool you’ll never need to use.
 But it’s definitely critical should the right emergency arise.

 Unexpected snow is all apart of the road trip experience.
 And this is especially true if you ever need to drive through mountain passes!
 So make sure you and your convertible BMW 330Ci are prepared for any unexpected snowstorm during your adventures!